Celarity Blog • Updated Mar 17, 2023

 What is Gender Bias?

 Gender bias is when one gender is hired over another gender.
-A study was performed by the Harvard Business School that Women are more likely than men to hire other women.
-From the experiment, researchers also found that when a woman was making the decision, women were hired 50% of the time, yet when a male employee was making the hiring decisions, women had only a 40% chance of getting hired.
+A study by the Harvard Business School found that women are more likely than men to hire other women.
+Researchers also found that when a woman was making the decision, women were hired 50% of the time.
+Yet, when a male employee was making the hiring decisions, women had only a 40% chance of getting hired.

 How to avoid Gender bias in the workplace?